Healthy Recipes Blog

 The detailed instructions and step-by-step photos are included in the recipe card.
 Here's a quick overview.

-You start by mixing the meatball ingredients and shaping the mixture into 24 small meatballs.
-Bake them for 10 minutes in a 400°F oven.
+Mix the meatball ingredients and shape the mixture into 24 small meatballs.
+Bake them for 10 minutes at 400°F.

 Arranging the meatballs on a baking sheet.

 While they bake, heat the sauce ingredients in a saucepan until they thicken.
-Turn the heat off, but leave the saucepan on the burner to keep the glaze warm.
-Using tongs or a spoon, add the meatballs to the sauce and turn to coat.
+Turn the heat off, add the meatballs, and turn to coat.

 Coating the meatballs in the glaze.